 Day 4 Initially, we'll enjoy an exquisite morning ride through the Forêt de Cèdres, inhaling the clean, green, cedar forest perfumes.
 We'll stop for an early lunch in Khenifra, surrounded by the Atlas Mountains, before continuing south through one of the main agricultural breadbaskets of Morocco.
 Many of the local oranges, olives and figs will find their way to market via Beni-Mellal, which we'll be passing through.
-Tonight's accommodation is a gorgeous rustic hotel on the banks of a river just outside the lakeside town of Bin-el-Ouidane.
+Tonight's accommodation is a gorgeous rustic hotel on the banks of a river feeding the lakeside town of Bin-el-Ouidane.

-Day 5 Leaving Bin-el-Ouidane this morning, we'll cross the dam of the same name, a functional facility providing hydroelectric power and irrigation to the region.
-We may have time for a side-trip to view the Cascades de Ouzoud, the highest waterfalls in Morocco, (if it's been raining recently!) before riding on some of the smaller roads into the medina district of Marrakech.
-We will arrive in Marrakech early enough in the afternoon to allow time to settle in and enjoy a relaxing drink on the rooftop of our hotel before dinner.
-Tonight after dinner we can take a short stroll to experience the buzzing Djemaa el-Fna old town square that comes alive each evening, where we'll enjoy the wonderful array of street theatre and open-air entertainment.
+Day 5 Leaving Bin-el-Ouidane this morning, we'll cross the lake of the same name via a large dam, a functional facility providing hydroelectric power and irrigation to the region.
+We'll arrive in Marrakech early enough in the afternoon to allow time to settle in and enjoy a relaxing drink on the rooftop of our hotel, before stepping out for dinner where we'll take a short stroll to experience the buzzing Djemaa el-Fna old town square.
+This place comes alive each evening, with a wonderful array of street theatre and open-air entertainment while we dine al fresco from the many market food stalls.